Easy Carrot Cake

 Jump to Section

-Ok yes, it’s so good—but I think what’s more important is that my carrot cake is so easy!
-I love ordering carrot cake at restaurants and can’t resist the fancy two layers with cream cheese frosting in between them.
+Ok, yes, it’s so good, but I think what’s more important is that my carrot cake is so easy!
+I love ordering carrot cake at restaurants and can’t resist the fancy two-layer version with cream cheese frosting between the layers.
 But I knew if I was ever going to create a home version, there would be no time to get that fancy.

-So, I developed this version with both me and you in mind, knowing a sheet cake is much more realistic and doable at home.
-Seriously, I think the hardest part of the cake is just grating the carrots (but you can always just buy pre-grated!).
+So, I developed this 9×13 carrot cake recipe with both you and me in mind, knowing a sheet cake is much more realistic and doable at home.
+Seriously, I think the hardest part of this carrot cake is just grating the carrots.

 Carrot Cake Ingredients

-- Carrot: I like to grate the carrots on the largest holes of a box grater, which helps them hold up in the cake!
+- Carrots: I grate the carrots on the largest holes of a box grater, which helps them hold up in the cake!
+Pre-shredded carrots are usually too thick and dry for carrot cake.

 - Raisins: These are classic in carrot cake, but you could leave them out.